lmarti17/Canvas-Particles/README.md

 # Canvas-Particles

-## A simple Object Oriented script using JQuery and TweenLite for the Animations
+A simple Object Oriented script using JQuery and TweenLite for the animations